quinnkeast/jengoertzen-website/_books/books.md

   - title: Sword Catcher
     author: Cassandra Clare
     reading: true
-  - title: Rare Flavours, books 1–3
+  - title: "Rare Flavours, books 1–3"
     author: "Ram V (Author), Filipe Andrade (Illustrator)"
     thoughts: In love with the artwork: the lines, the shapes, the colours.
 The story is also fantastic, looking forward to future instalments.
   - title: "Winter: Five Windows on the Season - CBC Massey Lectures"